 But that’s not why I’m telling you to stop calling yourself a freelancer.
 I’m telling you that because I want you to see yourself as more than just a hired gun (or lance, as it were, since that’s where the term came from, actually—mercenary soldiers whose swords would serve the highest bidder).

 Because in this market, freelancers aren’t competing for the highest dollar, but the lowest one.
 And that’s a lose-lose for you.
 As a solopreneur, you are always looking for new opportunities that can grow your business and your income—no doubt.
+If you don’t know what a solopreneur is, check out this solopreneur definition!
 But a freelancer is not in control of it; a freelancer is always “hungry,” and always available, and the people who hire freelancers know that.
 I want more for you.
 I want you to be sought out, not sitting there by the table like a labrador, hoping for someone to throw a scrap your way.

 A freelancer says, “I’m here if you need me!”